-New Sibling: 5 Tips to Help Your Child Adjust
+Simple Tips to Help Your Child Adjust with Their New Siblings

 There is nothing more joyful and exciting than bringing home a new bundle of joy!
 A new baby can also bring changes to your family.
 This is especially true, if you have an older child.

 These changes can be hard for older children to handle.
 Remember that they have been the only child at home for a long time.
 The good news is that you can help your older child adjust to the new addition to your family.

 Here are 5 ways to make sure that your older child adjusts well to the new baby in your family:

 Prepare: Make sure that your child knows that there will be a new baby and make him a part of preparing for its arrival.
 Including him throughout the experience will make them feel involved and secure.

 Talk about his role: It is important that you talk about the importance of being a big brother and the role he will have in his sibling’s life.
 This way you can involve him in childcare too.